Keeper Password Manager

 The Keeper Support page includes answers to Frequently Asked Questions, video tutorials, user guides, a blog, and a resource library.
 There’s also a System Status dashboard so you can check for service outages.
 24/7 support can be contacted via a web form, but phone and chat support are not available.
 Business customers have access to exclusive training from dedicated support specialists.

-Dashlane: Dashlane (Windows, Mac, Android, iOS, Linux) is a safe, simple way to store and fill passwords and personal information.
-Manage up to 50 passwords with the free version, or pay $39.96/year for the premium version.
-Read our full Dashlane review.
+Dashlane: Dashlane is a safe, simple way to store and fill passwords and personal information.
+Manage up to 50 passwords with the free version, or pay for the premium version.
+Read our full Dashlane review or the Keeper vs Dashlane comparison for more.

-Roboform: Roboform (Windows, Mac, iOS, Android) is a form-filler and password manager that securely stores all of your passwords and logs you in with a single click.
-A free version is available that supports unlimited passwords, and the $23.88/year Everywhere plan offers sync across all devices (including web access), enhanced security options, and priority 24/7 support.
+Roboform: Roboform is a form-filler and password manager that securely stores all of your passwords and logs you in with a single click.
+A free version is available that supports unlimited passwords, and the paid Everywhere plan offers sync across all devices (including web access), enhanced security options, and priority 24/7 support.
 Read our full Roboform review.

 Abine Blur: Abine Blur protects your private information, including passwords and payments.
 Besides password management, it also offers masked emails, form filling, and tracking protection.
-A free version is available, and the Premium version costs $39/year basic, or $99/year unlimited.
+A free version is available.
 Read our full Blur review.

-McAfee True Key: True Key (Windows, Mac, iOS, Android, Chrome, Firefox, Microsoft Edge) auto-saves and enters your passwords, so you don’t have to.
-A limited free version allows you to manage 15 passwords, and the premium $19.99/year version handles unlimited passwords.
+McAfee True Key: True Key auto-saves and enters your passwords, so you don’t have to.
+A limited free version allows you to manage 15 passwords, and the premium version handles unlimited passwords.
 Read our full True Key review.